Lecheeky/horiseon-code-refractor/README.md

 Integrate social media sharing features to amplify brand presence.
 Create visually engaging and shareable content for social media platforms.

+# Benefits with Horiseon

+Lead Generation - Inbound strategies for lead generation require less work for your business, bringing customers directly to your website.

+Brand Awareness - Users find your business through paid and organic searches, increasing the search ranking and visibility for your business.

+Cost Management - As the search ranking for your business increases, your advertising costs decrease, and you no longer need to advertise your page.

 ## Getting Started (Installation)

 Cloning and accessing the Repository: